syntasso/kratix-docs/docs/_partials/_promise-architecture.md

    steps top generate a *declarative state* that's then persisted into the State Store.
 Other systems will then *converge* on that state.
-4. **The Dependencies**: A dependency is anything that must be installed or made available on Worker clusters to enable the promised service to run.
+4. **The Dependencies**: A dependency is anything that must be installed or made available on Worker Destinations to enable the promised service to run.